 - healthy holiday dish recipes

-Create separate pages (or posts) on your website containing high-quality content that targets these keywords.
-Make sure to implement SEO best practices to help these pages rank higher on Google.
-It takes time to get results with SEO, so the earlier you can publish these posts, the better.
-But you can also make them evergreen so that they can continue to collect traffic during future holiday season.
+It takes time to get results with SEO, so the earlier you can publish these posts, the more time they have to get to the first page of Google.
+Also, be sure to make them evergreen so they can continue to collect traffic during future holiday seasons.

-Increase your sales and revenue during the 2020 holidays [recap]
+How to increase your sales during the holidays [recap]

 - Start preparing now